ikunetwork/WhitePaper/README.md

 ### Why IKU?

 IKU allows for multilateral transparency and programmatic settlement for value exchange, currently not possible within the legacy bio R&D system.
-By shifting traditional business processes from a few controlling entities to a global decentralized network, it is possible to provide a commercially valuable infrastructure for science and medicine that is both dynamic and open for all.
+By shifting traditional business processes from a few controlling entities to a global decentralized network, it is possible to provide a commercially valuable infrastructure for scientific R&D that is both dynamic and open for all.
 Network participants will be able to capitalize, support and trade in R&D assets through decentralized resource allocation and increased market transparency.
 Access to R&D data and licenses are unlocked to the community at large which is expected to result new discoveries and biotechnologies.
 The successful creation of this system will create a positive economic and scientific feedback loop.

 The Network will serve to attract R&D ideation through crowdsourced input from thought leaders, researchers and the general public.
 Realistically, they do not have the time, expertise or resources to commence clinical trials.
 The Network aims to correct this slump and inform the market of the most scientifically viable R&D initiatives.

 **Liquidity**

-Bio R&D markets remain non-liquid, silo'd and permissioned.<sup>[41](#f41)</sup> Sadly, pharma companies carry significant non-R&D “baggage," where non-R&D spend has outpaced R&D for the last 20 years.<sup>[42](#f42)</sup> IKU's output yields preclinical and clinical research data sets, open to any interested party globally, building the the basis for two related asset classes - \(i\) the IKU Network Token `IKU` and \(ii), Research Specific Token `RST[x]`. `IKU` represents the bandwidth that powers then Network and `RST[x]` is the memory of the R&D data.
-Both `IKU` and `RST[x]` collapse value and information into one, facilitating the liquid exchange of R&D.
+Bio R&D markets remain non-liquid, silo'd and permissioned.<sup>[41](#f41)</sup> Sadly, pharma companies carry significant non-R&D “baggage," where non-R&D spend has outpaced R&D for the last 20 years.<sup>[42](#f42)</sup> IKU's output yields preclinical and clinical research data sets, open to any interested party globally, building the the basis for two related asset classes - \(i\) the IKU Network Token `IKU` and \(ii), Research Specific Memory `RSM[x]`. `IKU` represents the bandwidth that powers then Network and `RSM[x]` is the memory of the R&D data.
+Both `IKU` and `RSM[x]` collapse value and information into one, facilitating the liquid exchange of R&D.

 ### The IKU Network

-The mission is to establish the IN as a public utility for bio R&D, driving efficiency through global capital formation and decentralized liquidity pools.
+The mission is to establish the Network as a public utility for bio R&D, driving efficiency through global capital formation and decentralized liquidity pools.
 The community will own the Network in a trustless fashion, connecting individuals, science, verified researchers/research organizations – collectively participants - and capital.
 The Network will operate with a core objective to establish and facilitate the Network's R&D efficiencies.
-In addition, the Network will maintain a grants program in which bounties will be issued for (i) eliminating issues in the IN code and (ii) accomplishing specific innovations i.e. developing effective cancer treatments, aging treatments, etc.
+In addition, the IKU foundation will maintain a grants program in which bounties will be issued for (i) eliminating issues in the IN code and (ii) accomplishing specific innovations i.e. developing effective cancer treatments, aging treatments, etc.

 ## The Network Economy

-The IN combines the wisdom of crowds with the wisdom of science thru participant capital information exchange.
+The Network combines the wisdom of crowds with the wisdom of science thru participant capital information exchange.
 The following tools will give life to the IN: `researchTarget`, `devTools`, Request for Proposals `RFP`, and the `permissionlessLicense`.

 ### Research Target